Yusheng-Hu/Position-Pure-Algorithm/README.md

 ### 🚀 Evolution of Efficiency: Beyond Heap's Algorithm

-The **Position-Pure Algorithm** and **Circle-Permutation-Algorithm** represent a paradigm shift in combinatorial generation by optimizing the fundamental cost of state transitions.
+The **Position-Pure Algorithm** and **Ring-Cascade-Permutation-Algorithm** represent a paradigm shift in combinatorial generation by optimizing the fundamental cost of state transitions.

 * **Heap's Algorithm (The Classical Baseline):** Long considered the gold standard due to its *swap-based* approach.
 While swaps were once thought to be the minimum-cost operation, they involve multiple memory accesses and conditional logic that limit peak performance.
 * **Ives' Iterative Algorithm:** Improved upon Heap's by utilizing a *single-shift and single-assignment* pattern, reducing the overhead of element movement.
 * **Position-Pure Algorithm (Our Work):** Achieves a new frontier by **eliminating conditional branching** and implementing a highly refined *shift-and-assign* strategy.
     * **Scalability:** Optimized for large $N$.
     * **Concurrency:** Stateless design allows for massive **parallel execution**, a feat traditional recursive algorithms cannot achieve.
-* **[Circle-Permutation-Algorithm](https://github.com/Yusheng-Hu/Circle-Permutation-Algorithm) :** Specifically engineered for circular symmetry.
+* **[Ring-Cascade-Permutation-Algorithm](https://github.com/Yusheng-Hu/Ring-Cascade-Permutation-Algorithm) :** Specifically engineered for circular symmetry.
 While it introduces controlled spatial overhead, it shatters traditional performance barriers by realizing an **O((n-1)!)** complexity framework.

 #### **Key Insights**
 * **Significant Speedup:** `permPure_full` consistently outperforms Heap's Algorithm by a factor of approximately **7x**.